valsdav/vbscan-school/README.md

 [MadGraph](https://launchpad.net/mg5amcnlo) is a integrated event generator for the high energy phisics and widely used in that field.
 This docker image significantly simplifies the process to use MadGraph.
+The ROOT framework and common Python packages as numpy, pandas,Tensorflow etc have been also included in the image.

 This repository has been built on top of: https://github.com/scailfin/MadGraph5_aMC-NLO